Ian-Fogelman/Ian-blog/_posts/2020-09-14-Managing-Conda-Environments.markdown

 <br>

 Now I knew that I could just download the previous version of Anaconda so that Python would be 3.7, but this is not the correct answer!
-There is a lot of misleading information or incomplete steps into loading the Anaconda enviornment so that your jupter notebook instance can run it.
+There is a lot of misleading information or incomplete steps into loading the Anaconda environment so that your jupter notebook instance can run it.
 Today I detail how this can be accomplished step by step.

 <br>
 <br>

-In this example I am starting in Python 3.7 as my base or root environment, I will build a conda enviornment of 3.6 and emulate that Python version in jupyter notebook.
+In this example I am starting in Python 3.7 as my base or root environment, I will build a conda environment of 3.6 and emulate that Python version in jupyter notebook.

 <br>
 <br>

-First these commands can help show current anaconda enviornments and kernels for Jupyter notebooks.
+First these commands can help show current anaconda environments and kernels for Jupyter notebooks.

 <br>
 <br>